christophediericx/ArduinoDriver/README.md

 The protocol supports:
 * Handshaking and version negotation
 * High speed communication
-* Fault tolerance and error correction (fletcher-16 checksums)
+* Fault tolerance and error detection (fletcher-16 checksums)
 * Automated deployment of the listener code to the Arduino

 ### ArduinoUploader (library) ###